Our board-certified lactation consultants and specially trained nurses provide evidence–based support to help you keep your baby full and healthy.

 - Our lactation consultants work 365 days a year, because babies get hungry on weekends and holidays, too.

 - We offer donor milk as you work on your own breastfeeding journey.
 Our milk bank offers screened, pasteurized milk from donors and will also take your donations if you’re lucky enough to have a surplus.

-- We’re able to support both inpatient and outpatient/appointment needs 24/7.
-We can help troubleshoot feeding challenges over the phone.
+- We’re able to support both inpatient and outpatient appointments.

 - You do not need to have delivered your baby at Maple Grove Hospital or be a current customer to use our lactation service.
 Check with your insurance provider for coverage, however.